Kondiaronk: 1688 coup

 "Go, my brothers, I release you and send you back to your people, despite the fact we are at war with you.
 It is the governor of the French who has made me commit this act, which is so treacherous that I shall never forgive myself for it if your Five Nations do not take their righteous vengeance."

-Kondiaronk's war party returned to their village at Michilimackinac with an Iroquois captive given as a replacement for a Huron killed in the skirmish.
+Kondiaronk's war party returned to their village at Michilimackinac with an Haudenosaunee captive given as a replacement for a Wyandot killed in the skirmish.
 When the prisoner was presented to the French commandant at Michilimackinac, the Frenchman ordered him killed.
-The commandant was not aware that his government was trying to negotiate peace with the Five Nations—he was keeping in line with the current Huron declaration of war.
+The commandant was not aware that his government was trying to negotiate peace with the Five Nations—he was keeping in line with the current Wyandot declaration of war.

-An old Seneca slave was summoned to witness the execution of his countryman, and afterwards Kondiaronk ordered the man to travel to the Iroquois and report how badly the French had treated the captive.
-Since the captive was intended for adoption into the Michilimackinac village, the way his death was portrayed to the Iroquois angered them because they felt the French disrespected their tradition.
-Due to Kondiaronk's skillful manipulation of events, the peace negotiations between the French and Iroquois came to a halt—a satisfactory result for the Hurons.
+An old Seneca slave was summoned to witness the execution of his countryman, and afterwards Kondiaronk ordered the man to travel to the Haudenosaunee and report how badly the French had treated the captive.
+Since the captive was intended for adoption into the Michilimackinac village, the way his death was portrayed to the Haudenosaunee angered them because they felt the French disrespected their tradition.
+Due to Kondiaronk's skillful manipulation of events, the peace negotiations between the French and Haudenosaunee came to a halt—a satisfactory result for the Wyandot.